Gods and Goddesses

 God Name: Aphrodite (Greek)

-Beroe is occasionally linked to Aphrodite in Greek mythology, particularly in certain local cults where she was worshipped as a nymph or minor deity associated with love and beauty.
+Beroe is occasionally linked to Aphrodite in Greek mythology, particularly in certain local cults where she was worshiped as a nymph or minor deity associated with love and beauty.

 God Name: Astarte (Phoenician)